 Young Kim and Ken Calvert have consistently taken NRA support and voted against bipartisan gun safety reforms, including enhanced background checks that are supported by the vast majority of Americans.
 Even after mass shootings in our own communities, they continue to side with the gun lobby over public safety.
 Joe believes leaders should listen to first responders, not special interests.

 Joe believes the Second Amendment and public safety can coexist.
 Responsible gun owners know this better than anyone.
 We can protect constitutional rights and protect our communities at the same time.
-In Congress, Joe will:
+In Congress, Joe will fight to:

 🔷Require universal background checks for all gun sales;